Desperate calls for help came hours before the Seoul crowd surge turned deadly

 A total of 11 emergency calls came in from near the alleyway, but police dispatched officers on just four occasions.
 Soon after, starting at 10:15 p.m., calls reporting the fatal crush poured in.

-In a press conference on Tuesday, Commissioner General Yoon Hee Keun of the National Police Agency admitted "inadequate response to the multiple emergency calls warning of the severe situation" and pledged to launch an independent investigation body to examine officers of all levels.
+At a press conference Tuesday, Commissioner General Yoon Hee Keun of the National Police Agency admitted "inadequate response to the multiple emergency calls warning of the severe situation" and pledged to launch an independent investigation body to examine officers of all levels.

 On Wednesday, the special investigation team raided the police agencies of Seoul and the Yongsan ward, where the Itaewon district is located, in addition to the city's subway operator and fire department.